Aspartame Digestive Problems

 What is aspartame?

 Aspartame is a type of artificial sweetener that contains the amino acids aspartic acid and phenylalanine.
-As a low-calorie sweetener, aspartame has a sweet taste 200 stronger compared to regular sugars in general.
+As a low-calorie sweetener, aspartame has a sweet taste of 200 stronger compared to regular sugars in general.

 Although much sweeter compared to granulated sugar, both contain 4 calories per gram.
 Therefore it helps make us consume a small amount of it.